 A Home, Not Just a Van

-Unlike cookie-cutter builds, this van radiates warmth and character.
+Not a cookie-cutter build.
+This van has warmth and character.
 I re-milled cherry, maple, walnut, and oak floorboards from historic homes and paired them with antique drawer pulls and hinges to create a space that feels like a thoughtfully designed home.
-Beneath the timeless aesthetic, you’ll find a fully electric system that can keep you off-grid for 1-4 weeks, depending on your water usage.
+But beneath the rustic aesthetic, you’ll find a fully capable electric system that can keep you off-grid anywhere from 1-4 weeks—depending on your water usage.

 The Van’s Story